sixcious/url-incrementer/_docs/HELP.md

 Finally, a few websites may not send an error code and instead "swallow" the error code, returning HTTP Response Code 200 ("OK") while still displaying a customized error page.
 Error Skipping won't work on these websites.

 ## Saving URLs
-You can save your favorite URLs and Increment Decrement settings for each of them (such as selection and interval) so you don't have to go into Setup each time you visit them.
+You can save your favorite `URLs` and Increment Decrement settings for each of them (such as selection, interval, and base).
-After you save a URL, you can jump straight to using shortcuts or buttons to increment on every visit!
+To save a URL, in the Popup, click the `heart <3` icon and click Accept after you're done.
+After you save a URL, you can jump straight to using shortcuts to increment on every subsequent visit, even after closing your browser.

-It's completely optional ("opt-in"); there are two types of URLs you can save: **Exact URLs** and **Partial URLs**.
-You can also save **Wildcards**.
-1. **Exact URL** - This will only match URLs that are exactly the same except for the part you selected to increment.
-Click the heart icon in Setup (you can also have it set to always be pre-selected in the Options).
-2. **Partial URL** - This lets you add a less-restrictive starting partial URL that can be "matched" with several URLs that start with the partial URL you entered.
-In Options, click the *Add Partial URL...* button.
-3. **Wildcard** - Wildcards can be matched with *any* part of the URL!
-They can even can be regular expressions.
-But unlike Exact/Partial URLs, they can be decrypted.
-In Options, click the *Add Wildcard...* button.
+***Example***: If you save URL `https://www.example.com/page-1`, and chose to increment the `1` then any URL that is exactly like that URL (except for the `1` part) will be recognized.

+You can also save `Wildcards` to match multiple URLs.
+Wildcards are helpful, if for example, you wanted to match just the domain or a small substring of a URL.
+Wildcards can just be normal text or also be regular expressions.
+To save a Wildcard, in the Options under Saved URLs, click the `Add Wildcard...` button, enter the wildcard, adjust the Increment Decrement settings for it, then click Save.

+***Example***: Wildcard `example.com/posts/` with an Interval of `42` will match all URLs that contain `example.com/posts/` and increment them by 42 whenever you visit them.

+Saving is completely optional ("opt-in").

-### Exact URLs vs Partial URLs - Which Should I Use?
+### Saving URLs vs Saving Wildcards
-Because URLs are saved just like passwords, **Exact URLs** must match exactly for it to be recognized (except for the part/number you selected to increment).
+URLs are saved just like passwords, must match exactly for it to be recognized (except for the part/number you selected to increment).
 However, sometimes -- most especially on image boards or when you do searches -- sites will add tags and other parameters to the URL.
 In these cases, a **Partial URL** will work the best and allow you to match all the variances.
 For example, say you save a partial URL `https://www.site.com/posts` with an Increment of say, 42, then both `https://www.site.com/posts/tags=abc&page=0` and `https://www.site.com/posts/tags=xyz&page=0` will both be "recognized" and allow you to increment the page=0 to 42.
 So long as any site starts with your partial URL `https://www.site.com/posts`, then whatever follows (e.g. the `/tags=` part) won't matter and it's considered a "match!"